 And finally, launch the crowdfunding campaign.
 Normally, the best crowdfunding platform will do the needful.

 Here it’s worth remembering that a crowdfunding campaign has a deadline.
-That means, you can run a campaign only for a specific number of weeks, depending upon the amount of funds you’re looking at.
+That means you can run a campaign only for a specific number of weeks, depending on the amount of funds you’re looking at.

 In some cases, it’s possible to extend this deadline, though the final discretion lies with the crowdfunding platform.

-Therefore, adequate publicity and compelling write-ups on social media and blogs will help you achieve the necessary funds faster, if you exert extra efforts on the campaign.
+Therefore, adequate publicity and compelling write-ups on social media and blogs will help you achieve the necessary funds faster if you exert extra effort on the campaign.

 Overview of Top Six Crowdfunding Platforms

 Once the above steps are clear, it becomes easier to select a crowdfunding platform that specifically suits your project.
 Therefore, we’re listing the top six crowdfunding platforms that have ratings from various sources.

 The list is randomly generated and doesn’t signify rankings of any kind.
 This list is for information purpose only.

 Start Engine is a relatively newer best crowdfunding platform operating since 2011, but it comes with amazing features.
 This platform is ideal if you’re launching any startup that doesn’t really require too much capital.

 By 2020 end, Start Engine had helped nearly 400 startups, and other newer enterprises raise funds to the tune of $200 million.
 People can contribute a minimum of $100 to your crowdfunding campaign.